-In operation, those control devices must override any other devices controlling the same movement with the exception of emergency stop devices.
+In operation, the control devices referred to in Paragraph 1 of this Item must override any other devices controlling the same movement with the exception of emergency stop devices.

-The control devices for these movements must be of the hold-to-run type except where the carrier itself is completely enclosed.
+The control devices for the movements referred to in Paragraph 1of this Item must be of the hold-to-run type except where the carrier itself is completely enclosed.